Himalayan River Networks

-The Himalayan river networks are snow-fed and flow throughout the year and create most of the Indian water bodies.
-The other two networks creating Indian water bodies are dependent on the monsoons and shrink into rivulets during the dry season.
-The Himalayan Rivers that flow westward into Pakistan are the Indus, Beas, Chenab, Ravi, Sutlej, and Jhelum.
+Himalayan River Networks are snow-fed and flow throughout the year and create most of the Indian Water Bodies.
+The other two networks creating Indian Water Bodies are dependent on the monsoons and shrink into rivulets during the dry season.
+The Himalayan Rivers that flow westward into Pakistan are the Indus, Beas, Chenab, Ravi, Sutlej and Jhelum.

-The Ganga-Brahmaputra-Meghana system has the principal catchment area of 1,100,000 sq km (424,700 mile²).
-The Ganga starts from the Gangotri Glacier in Uttarakhand and is one of the major Indian water bodies.
+Ganga-Brahmaputra-Meghana System has a principal catchment area of about 1,100,000 square kilometers.
+The Ganga starts from the Gangotri Glacier in Uttarakhand and is one of the major Indian Water Bodies.
 It flows southeast, draining into the Bay of Bengal.
 The Yamuna and Gomti rivers also arise in the western Himalayas and join the Ganga in the plains.
 The Brahmaputra, another tributary of the Ganga, originates in Tibet and enters India through the far-eastern state of Arunachal Pradesh.
 It proceeds westwards, unifying with the Ganga in Bangladesh.
 The Chambal, another tributary of the Ganga begins from the Vindhya-Satpura watershed.
 The river flows towards the east.
 Westward-flowing rivers from this watershed are the Narmada and Tapti, which drain into the Arabian Sea in Gujarat.
-The Indian water bodies that flows from east to west constitutes 10% of the total outflow.
+The Indian Water Bodies that flow from east to west constitutes 10 percent of the total outflow.

-The Western Ghats are the source of all Deccan Rivers, which include the Mahanadi River through the Mahanadi River Delta , Godavari River, Krishna River and Kaveri River, all pouring into the Bay of Bengal.
-These rivers constitute 20% of India's total outflow.
-The heavy southwest monsoon rains cause the Brahmaputra and other Indian water bodies to inflate their banks, often flooding the surrounding areas.
-Though they provide rice paddy farmers with a largely liable source of natural irrigation and fertilisation, such floods have killed thousands of people and displace millions.
+The Western Ghats are the source of all Deccan Rivers, which include the Mahanadi River through the Mahanadi River Delta , Godavari River, Krishna River and Kaveri River.
+All these rivers pour into the Bay of Bengal.
+These rivers constitute 20 percent of India's total outflow.
+The heavy southwest monsoon rains cause the Brahmaputra and other Indian Water Bodies to inflate their banks, often flooding the surrounding areas.
+Though they provide rice, paddy farmers with a largely liable source of natural irrigation and fertilization, such floods have killed thousands of people and displaced millions.